podchasova11/mobile-testing-interview-questions/README.md

             adb pull /sdcard/<video_name>.mp4

-This will copy the video file from the device's SD card to your machine.
+      This will copy the video file from the device's SD card to the current working directory on the local machine.
+Alternatively, pull the video file to a specific folder:

+            adb pull /sdcard/<video_name>.mp4 /Documents

       If there are any issues with the file retrieval, verify the file has been saved in the device's <code>/sdcard</code> folder:

             & adb shell
             emulator64_arm64:/ $ ls